 In the early part of 17th century AD, Tripura came under the administration

 of the Mughals.
 Monarchy in Tripura ended on 9th September 1947.
-One of the
+The Historical

 century AD.
 Tripura officially became part of India on Oct.
 15, 1949, and a